monkeyscage/d20/README.md

 - Place modifier is applied to your Player
 - Now according to the place rules someone may attack you

-## CHANGE PLACE ##
-A player or an inventory or an item can be moved from a place to another one.
-- If you are the owner of the object/player/inventory
-- If the start place is not locked
-- You call the place and tell to move an entity, passing the entity address and the target place address.
-- If ok the place contacts pretorivs.
-- Pretorivs verifies the entity if official. (ideally only official entities can be inside official entities, so it may be not necessary if you verify the start place)
-- The modifier of the stat space is removed from the entity
-- Pretorivs will verify the target if official.
-- Pretorivs contacts the target place and passes the object
-- The object is registered in the new place
-- The modifier of the target space is applied to the entity
-- Pretorivs registers your new location

 ## GENERATE ITEM ##
 An item is an D20 ERC20 token.